frontapp/partner-channel-template/README.md

 ## Reading through the code

-This channel is written for the sake of learning and understanding Front's Partner Channel API.
+This channel is written for the sake of learning and understanding Front's Application Channel API.
 It is written using [TypeScript](https://www.typescriptlang.org/), [Node](https://nodejs.org/en/), with routes provided by [ExpressJs](https://expressjs.com/).
 While it is not necessary to be an expert in these technologies to understand the code, you may find it useful to briefly